- Current Funding Opportunities

 - DOJ Program Plan

 - OJP Award Data

-This webpage is intended to identify some significant additional conditions that OJP may include in 2016 awards, in order to address matters that may be particularly pertinent to particular types or categories of recipients.
-These additional conditions are used as appropriate to supplement the "general conditions" included on virtually all OJP awards made in 2016.
+This webpage is intended to identify some significant additional conditions that OJP may include in FY 2017 awards, in order to address matters that may be particularly pertinent to particular types or categories of recipients.
+These additional conditions are used as appropriate to supplement the "General Conditions" to be included on OJP awards made in FY 2017.

 Other provisions included in conditions on awards to for-profit recipients specifically preclude any profit or management fee, and impose certain restrictions -- typically for one calendar year after the end date of the award -- on competition for (or acceptance of) any federal procurement contract or federal grant or cooperative agreement that may result or derive from the award.

 As indicated in the "Alert" at the beginning of this Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2017, awards to States and units of local government under the Byrne Justice Assistance Grant ("JAG") program will include express conditions concerning ongoing compliance with 8 U.S.C.
 1373 in the "program or activity" funded by the award, throughout the award period.
 OJP also may apply similar requirements to awards to State and local governments under certain other FY 2017 grant programs.